AryanMuk/SubnettingCalculator/README.md

 # SubnettingCalculator
-Integration of python and linux to do subnetting calculations
+Integration of python and AWS to do subnetting calculations